Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Related Work

 Inspired by Combined-Pair, several methods propose to combine BCE loss with other forms of ranking loss (\textit{e.g.}, hinge loss~\cite{yue2022learning}, triple-wise loss ~\cite{shan2018combined}), especially the listwise ranking loss.
 For example, Combined-List~\cite{yan2022scale} combines BCE loss with ListNet loss, RCR~\cite{bai2023regression} combines BCE loss with $\mathcal{L}_{rank}^{RCR}$, defined as:

 where $\sigma(\cdot)$ represents sigmoid function.
 JRC~\cite{jrc} decouples the logit into click/non-click logits and is formalized as :

 where $z_{i1}$ and $z_{i0}$ are the click/non-click logits of the $i$-th sample, respectively. $z_{ky_i}$ is the click logit of $k$-th sample if $i$-th samples is positive.
 Otherwise, $z_{ky_i}$ signifies the non-click logit.
-In this section~\ref{methametical_understanding} and section~\ref{empirical_analysis}, we will conduct detailed empirical experiments and analyses on these methods.
+In Sec.~\ref{methametical_understanding} and Sec.~\ref{sec:empirical_analysis}, we will conduct detailed empirical experiments and analyses on these methods.